• PHOTONICS RESEARCH CENTRE

 RESEARCH OBJECTIVE

-Plasmonic lab is led by Prof Madya Dr Rozalina Zakaria since 2011, as one of the laboratories in Photonics Research Centre (PRC) under the director, Distinguished Prof Dr Harith Ahmad.
-This lab majors in the field of plasmonic effect in materials.
-Ever since Dr Rozalina in plasmonic, many students have been produced in various degree, five (5) Master’s graduated, three (3) PhD’s graduated, and seven (7) ongoing postgraduate students as of 2020.
-Various topics have been focused as well as many papers have been published in ISI and Scopus in various topics.
-Earlier research was on the topic of plasmonic solar cells and OLED before it merged to surface plasmon resonance in optical fiber sensor.
-Ongoing research are more on photonics material by integrating various condition namely metallic nanoparticles, two-dimensional materials (graphene and TMDC), and nonlinear optical properties of materials.
-This includes embarking new and recent materials to be used in photonic devices.
+Plasmonic lab has been led by Associate Professor Dr Rozalina Zakaria since 2011, as one of the laboratories in Photonics Research Centre (PRC) under the director, Distinguished Prof Dr Harith Ahmad.
+This lab majors in the field of plasmonic effects in materials.
+Ever since Dr Rozalina in plasmonics, many students have been produced in various degrees, five (5) Master’s graduated, three (3) PhDs graduated, and seven (7) ongoing postgraduate students as of 2020.
+Various topics have been focused on, and many papers have been published in ISI and Scopus on these topics.
+Earlier research was on the topic of plasmonic solar cells and OLED before it merged with surface plasmon resonance in an optical fiber sensor.
+Ongoing research is more on photonics material by integrating various conditions, namely metallic nanoparticles, two-dimensional materials (graphene and TMDC), and nonlinear optical properties of materials.
+This includes embarking on new and recent materials to be used in photonic devices.

-Our lab has main equipment namely Electron beam evaporation machine which able to deposit various metallic layer down to nano-scale thickness with computerized monitoring.
-This machine has given vast opportunity from internal and external collaboration such as, Nanjing University of Posts and Telecommunication, Nottingham University Semenyih, Universiti Malaysia Terengganu, Universiti Sains Malaysia and Universiti Teknologi Malaysia.
-Official collaboration is also ongoing between Malaysia and India under ASEAN-India Collaboration Grant and also UM internal collaboration with Chemistry Department under IIRG national grant.
+Our lab has main equipment, namely the Electron beam evaporation machine, which can deposit various metallic layers down to nano-scale thickness with computerized monitoring.
+This machine has given vast opportunities from internal and external collaboration, such as Nanjing University of Posts and Telecommunications, Nottingham University Semenyih, Universiti Malaysia Terengganu, Universiti Sains Malaysia, and Universiti Teknologi Malaysia.
+Official collaboration is also ongoing between Malaysia and India under the ASEAN-India Collaboration Grant, and also UM internal collaboration with the Chemistry Department under the IIRG national grant.

 ULTRAFAST FIBER LASER